-Reading Festival is the type of riotous event that Bank Holiday Mondays are made for, providing a platform for rising and established indie acts, metal groups, next generation dance, hip hop and alternative pop bands.
+Reading Festival is the type of riotous event that Bank Holidays are made for, providing a platform for rising and established indie acts, metal groups, next generation dance, hip hop and alternative pop bands.
 If they ain’t playing here, they ain’t worth seeing.

 Headliners (2017): Crystal Fighters, Metronomy, Toots and the Maytals

-A 100 acre toy box, Secret Garden Party is set within a landscaped garden bordering a river and lake in Cambridgeshire, and is absolutely bursting with eclectic abundance.
-Take a dip inside and you could easily pull out a paint fight, a mud wrestle, a dance offs or a debate - it really is that random, but that's why we love it.
+If you took a dip inside, you could have easily pulled out a paint fight, a mud wrestle, a dance off or a debate – it really was that random, but that's why we loved it.

 Headliners (2017): Two Door Cinema Club, Grace Jones, Bonobo